-The Investment Management Agreement was reapproved by our board of directors, including a majority of our directors who are not interested persons of us or the Investment Adviser, in February 2016.
-Unless terminated earlier as described below, the Investment Management Agreement will continue in effect for a period of one year through February 2017.
+The Investment Management Agreement was reapproved by our board of directors, including a majority of our directors who are not interested persons of us or the Investment Adviser, in February 2017.
+Unless terminated earlier as described below, the Investment Management Agreement will continue in effect for a period of one year through February 2018.
 It will remain in effect if approved annually by our board of directors, or by the affirmative vote of the holders of a majority of our outstanding voting securities, including, in either case, approval by a majority of our directors who are not interested persons of us or the Investment Adviser.
-In determining to reapprove the Investment Management Agreement, our board of directors requested information from the Investment Adviser, that enabled it to evaluate a number of factors relevant to its determination.
-These factors included the nature, quality and extent of services performed by the Investment Adviser, our ability to manage conflicts of interest effectively, our short and long-term performance, our costs, including as compared to comparable externally and internally managed publicly traded BDCs that engage in similar investing activities, our performant any economies of scale.
-Based on the information reviewed and the considerations detailed above, our board of directors, including all of our directors who are not interested persons of us or the Investment Adviser, concluded that the investment advisory fee rates and terms are fair and reasonable in relation to the services provided and reapproved the Investment Agreement as being in the best interests of our stockholders.
+In determining to reapprove the Investment Agreement, our board of directors requested information from the Investment Adviser that enabled it to evaluate a number of factors relevant to its determination.
+These factors included the nature, quality and extent of services performed by the Investment Adviser; the Investment Adviser's ability to manage conflicts of interest effectively, our short and long-term performance, our costs, including as compared to comparable externally and internally managed publicly traded BDCs that engage in similar investing activities, the Investment Adviser's profitability, any economies of scale, and any other benefits of the relationship for the Investment Adviser.
+Based on the information reviewed and the considerations detailed above, our board of directors, including all of our directors who are not interested persons of us or the Investment Adviser, concluded that the investment Advisory fee rates and terms are fair and reasonable in relation to the services provided and reapproved the Investment Management Agreement as being in the best interests of our stockholders.